Common Travel Area: 2016–2017: Brexit

 The UK voted to leave the European Union in a referendum on 23 June 2016 (and ceased to be a member state on 31 January 2020).
 This withdrawal from the EU makes the Republic of Ireland–United Kingdom border on the island of Ireland an external border of the European Union.
 However, the Irish and British governments and the President of the European Council have stated that they do not wish for a hard border in Ireland, taking into account the historical and social "sensitivities" that permeate the island.
-In September 2016 the British Secretary of State for Exiting the European Union, David Davis, stated that the British Government would not seek a return to a "hard border" between the UK and Republic of Ireland.
+In September 2016 the British Secretary of State for Exiting the European Union, David Davis, stated that the British government would not seek a return to a "hard border" between the UK and Ireland.

-In October 2016, the British and Irish governments considered in outline a plan entailing British immigration controls being applied at the Republic of Ireland's ports and airports after Brexit, so that Britain might control migration by EU citizens (other than Irish nationals) across the open border into the United Kingdom.
+In October 2016, the British and Irish governments considered in outline a plan entailing British immigration controls being applied at Ireland's ports and airports after Brexit, so that the UK might control migration by EU citizens (other than Irish nationals) across the open border into the United Kingdom.
 This would avoid passport checks being required between the Republic of Ireland and Northern Ireland (i.e. the UK).
-However, this agreement was never finalised and was met by opposition from political parties in the Republic of Ireland.
-On 23 March 2017, it was confirmed that British immigration officials would not be allowed to use the Republic of Ireland's ports and airports.
+However, this agreement was never finalised and was met by opposition from political parties in Ireland.
+On 23 March 2017, it was confirmed that British immigration officials would not be allowed to use Ireland's ports and airports.

-In June 2017, the British Government's policy paper on the position of EU citizens in the UK stated a desire to "protect the Common Travel Area arrangements", stating that "Irish citizens residing in the UK will not need to apply for 'settled status' to protect their entitlements".
+In June 2017, the British government's policy paper on the position of EU citizens in the UK stated a desire to "protect the Common Travel Area arrangements", stating that "Irish citizens residing in the UK will not need to apply for 'settled status' to protect their entitlements".

 2019 memorandum of understanding

 On 8 May 2019, Tánaiste Simon Coveney and British Cabinet Office minister David Lidington signed a memorandum of understanding in an effort to secure the rights of Irish and British citizens post-Brexit.
 The document was signed in London before a meeting of the British-Irish Intergovernmental Conference, putting the rights of both states' citizens, already in place under the Common Travel Area, on a more secure footing.

 Paragraph 17 of the memorandum of understanding states: "The foregoing record represents the common understanding of the Participants upon the matters referred to therein.
 It is not of itself intended to create legally binding obligations.
 The longstanding durability of the CTA has benefited from a degree of flexibility and the detail of the foregoing arrangements may continue to evolve".

-The agreement, which is the culmination of over two years' work of both governments, means the rights of both countries' citizens are protected after Brexit while also ensuring that the Republic of Ireland will continue to meet its obligations under EU law.
+The agreement, which is the culmination of over two years' work of both governments, means the rights of both countries' citizens are protected after Brexit while also ensuring that Ireland will continue to meet its obligations under EU law.
 The agreement took effect on 31 January 2020 when the United Kingdom actually left the European Union.